shenmishajing/linux-0.11-lab/README.md

     $ mkdir /path/to/rootram/
     $ sudo mount rootfs/rootram.img /path/to/rootram/

+A new target `ramfs-install` is added to install files from `examples/` to ramfs.

+    $ make ramfs-install

 ### Floppy image

 `rootimage-0.11` is a minix filesystem, must with `-t minix` obviously:

     $ sudo mkdir /path/to/rootimage/
     $ sudo mount -t minix rootfs/rootimage-0.11 /path/to/rootimage

+A new target `flp-install` is added to install files from `examples/` to floppy image.

+    $ make flp-install

 ### Harddisk image